 Antitrust laws were established to protect trade and commerce from abusive practices.
 Violations can include price-fixing, price discrimination, restraints, and monopolization.

 Identity theft, otherwise known as identity fraud, is a white-collar crime.
 It’s become prevalent over the last 20 years with the explosion of the internet.
 South Florida is the epicenter of identity theft-related offenses, and numerous criminal enterprises are involved in identity theft.
+A Miami identity theft lawyer can help.

 Identity theft can be charged in state or federal court.
 Often, identity theft charges are just one count in a more significant Racketeering indictment.
 If you live in Miami or the greater South Florida area and are facing identity theft charges, Brian Kirlew, Esq., can help you prepare your defense strategy.
 Contact us immediately for a free phone consultation at 305-521-0484.